SigmaHQ/sigma-specification/Sigma_specification.md

 - x of search-identifier
 - ( expression )

-If multiple conditions are given, they are logically linked with OR.
+The condition can be a list, in this case, each of them generates a query They are logically linked with OR.

 ### Fields